TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 - Comment ordering, visibility, and existence are mutable and may change over time, making comment indices unsuitable as identifier-defining fields.
 - Introducing comment indices, counts, or sub-identifiers would require runtime API calls, further coordination, and snapshot mutation, violating the fixed-snapshot assumption and the resolver’s determinism guarantees.

-Accordingly, DeployStega models receiver-side work as a **bounded search problem**:
+Accordingly, DeployStega models receiver-side work as a **bounded search problem**.
 This design reflects realistic covert signaling conditions, preserves snapshot immutability, avoids hidden coordination channels, and maintains behavioral plausibility.
 Receiver-side scanning cost is therefore an **explicit and measurable tradeoff for stealth**, not a routing defect.

 ---